 If you’re not sure whether your child is ready for a Sportball class, ask about a demo class.
 Lily was very excited about playing ball, but Jade wasn’t so sure about doing a kids sports classes.
 After watching the previous class play soccer, Lily couldn’t wait to start her class… but Jade was still unconvinced.
 Throughout Lily’s class, Jade remained on the sidelines with me and Joey.
 Coach V repeatedly stopped by to chat with her, offering to help her play the game, joking with her, trying to get her to join in.
 Jade (who was, admittedly, having a bad day) stayed out.

 She says she wants to play with balls, but not play soccer.
 We’ll see how her summer camp goes in July.
 While I debated pulling her out of the camp, my husband and I have agreed that she needs to try it.
 Right now, she’s been refusing to try new things or things that she thinks are too hard.
 She’s very similar to Lily (they play really well together) so I think, if she gives it a try, that she’ll enjoy Sportball.
 Even if she never becomes a soccer star, having some basic ball skills will help her have fun with friends in the future.
 I used to play soccer with my brothers and our friends, and I still enjoy kicking a ball around with kids (or the local homeschool families, if I’m not pregnant or babywearing!).

 Sportball has kids sports classes and summer camps happening throughout the greater Vancouver region.
 You can check out their program schedules to find a class or camp near you.
 Parent and child classes are available for toddlers (2-3 years) and drop-off classes for children ages 3 to 10.
-There are classes on soccer (like Lily’s demo class), T-ball, or multi-sport.
+There are kids sports classes on soccer (like Lily’s demo class), T-ball, or multi-sport.